basho/basho_docs/content/riak/kv/2.1.3/configuring/v3-multi-datacenter.md

   peers presenting certificates not matching any of the patterns will not be allowed to connect.
-  If no ACLs are configured, no checks on the common name are done, except as described for [[Identical Local and Peer Common Names
+  If no ACLs are configured, no checks on the common name are done, except as described for [Identical Local and Peer Common Names][config v3 ssl#verify-peer].
-  |Multi Data Center Replication v3 SSL#Verifying-Peer-Certificates]].